Hey there writers!

 What does that mean?
 It means that readers who don't traditionally pick up much sci-fi or fantasy, can pick up one of these novels, and enjoy it.

 Some of my favorite recent sci-fi and fantasy reads include The City of Brass by S.A.
 Chakraborty, Blackfish City by Sam J. Miller, The Book of M by Peng Shepherd, and the Sleeping Giants series by Sylvain Neuvel.
 I also love anything Chuck Wendig, Kat Howard, and Delilah S. Dawson writes.

 Memoir and Essay Collections

 I love powerful personal stories, especially from essayists.
-I was lucky enough to work with Bassey Ikpi, whose novel I'm Telling the Truth But I'm Lying is out this year.
 Some of my favorite essayists include Nicole Chung and Michele Filgate, whose books are absolutely filed in "books I wish I could have worked on."

 All You Can Ever Know by Nicole Chung was my favorite memoir of 2018, and one of my favorite books of the year, period.